GAME DESIGN • EDUCATION • EMBODIED LEARNING

 Flow diagram of game assets based on game walkthrough.

 A flow diagram was made in the beginning of the project to detail the various components of the tabletop escape room at different stages of the game.
-This was to account for the various game components and their correspodnding relationship not only to each other, but to the users and storage units.
+This was to account for the various game components and their corresponding relationship not only to each other, but to the users and storage units.

 Game Components